slevithan/xregexp/README.md

 [XRegExp](http://xregexp.com/) 3.0.0
 ====================================

-XRegExp provides augmented (and extensible!)
-JavaScript regular expressions.
+XRegExp provides augmented (and extensible) JavaScript regular expressions.
 You get new modern syntax and flags beyond what browsers support natively.
-XRegExp is also a regex utility belt with tools to make your client-side grepping and parsing easier, while freeing you from worrying about pesky cross-browser inconsistencies and things like manually manipulating `lastIndex` or slicing strings when tokenizing.
+XRegExp is also a regex utility belt with tools to make your client-side grepping and parsing easier, while freeing you from worrying about pesky aspects of JavaScript regexes like cross-browser inconsistencies and manually manipulating `lastIndex`.

 XRegExp supports all native ES6 regular expression syntax.
 It supports Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 11+.
 You can also use it with Node.js, or as a RequireJS module.
 The base library is about 4.25 KB, minified and gzipped.